Jo'ara: Youth battalions (Gadna) base (1970-2016)

-For 45 years, between 1970 and 2016, the hill served the Israeli Defense Forces' Youth Battalion's one-week familiarisation programme intended on preparing Israeli youth for their military service.
+For 45 years, between 1970 and 2016, the hill served the Israel Defense Forces' Youth Battalion's one-week familiarisation programme intended on preparing Israeli youth for their military service.
 High school students from all over Israel used to come to Jo'ara for a week of military training.
 The week included field craft and weapon training as well as historical and moral courses, all in boot camp conditions and discipline.
 The teenagers experienced a routine military life, wearing military uniform and obeying orders from their commanders.

 Jo'ara was chosen as a Gadna base because the open fields, forests and the hills that surround it are suitable for military training.
 The base was inaugurated on 9 October 1970 in presence of high ranked IDF generals.
 In 1991, when the Gadna Command was dismantled and moved to the Education and Youth Corps, the base moved to the command of the Chief Education Officer.

 The museum at Jo'ara was presenting the Hagana's officer training courses of 1944, when it reached a record 140 trainees, both men and women.